rhythm92/Easy_Tensorflow_retrain/README.md

 <br><br>
 Change train_inception_resnet_v2.sh's DATASET_DIR, TRAIN_DIR, CHECKPOINT_PATH and batch_size.
 <br><br>
-Change models/slim/datasets/flowers.py's SPLITS_TO_SIZES and _NUM_CLASSES, or copy and create a new .py for your own dataset.
+Change models/slim/datasets/flowers.py's SPLITS_TO_SIZES and _NUM_CLASSES, or copy and create a new .py for your own dataset and change dataset_name in train_inception_resnet_v2.sh to the name of your dataset .py inside models/slim/datasets/.
 <br><br>
 run train_inception_resnet_v2.sh
 <br>